-Disney doubles down in war of words with Scarlet Johansson over Black Widow lawsuit
+Disney accuses Scarlett Johansson of running ‘highly orchestrated PR campaign’ with Black Widow lawsuit

 Access unlimited streaming of movies and TV shows with Amazon Prime Video Sign up now for a 30-day free trialSign up

-The Walt Disney Company told The Independent last week:“There is no merit whatsoever to this filing.
+The Walt Disney Company told The Independent last week: “There is no merit whatsoever to this filing.
 The lawsuit is especially sad and distressing in its callous disregard for the horrific and prolonged global effects of the Covid-19 pandemic.
 Disney has fully complied with Ms Johansson’s contract and furthermore, the release of Black Widow on Disney+ with Premier Access has significantly enhanced her ability to earn additional compensation on top of the $20m she has received to date.”

 Streaming releases became more common during the coronavirus pandemic, which shut down cinemas for months.
 Major releases such as Disney’s live-action remake of Mulan were unveiled online in 2020.